Net Salary Calculator Spain 2026 — Your Take-Home Pay

 A permanent-contract employee pays 6.50% of their capped salary in Social Security (4.70% common contingencies, 1.55% unemployment, 0.10% training, 0.15% MEI).
 IRPF withholding is progressive across six brackets, from 19% up to €12,450 to 47% above €300,000, applied to income after the earned-income reduction and personal and family minimums.

 These are the official 2026 parameters the calculator applies.
-The Social Security rates and bases come from the annual contribution order (Orden PJC/297/2026); the withholding scale, reductions and minimums from the Agencia Tributaria (AEAT).
+The Social Security rates and bases come from the annual contribution order (Orden PJC/297/2026); the withholding scale, reductions and minimums from the Agencia Tributaria (AEAT); and the SMI relief from RD-ley 5/2026 (Ministerio de Hacienda).

 How we calculate your net salary